fornaciari/boostsa/docs/guide.rst

 boostsa - BOOtSTrap SAmpinlg - is a tool to compute bootstrap sampling significance test, even in the pipeline of a complex experimental design.

+The significance test is carried out considring the following metrics, computed by boostsa:

+- For hard-labels:
+    - F-measure;
+    - Precision;
+    - Recall;
+    - Accuracy.
+- For Soft labels:
+    - Cross-entropy;
+    - Jensen-Shannon divergence;
+    - Entropy similarity;
+    - Entropy correlation.

 For the theoretical aspects of Bootstrap sampling, please refer to the following papers:

  `Berg-Kirkpatrick, T., Burkett, D. & Klein, D. (2012, July).